lifespikes/nx-template/README.md

 - Orval integration
 - General NX configuration

+# Run Command

+At the moment, the possible way for commands to be run is as follows:

+- You must build the api with the command `nx build api`.
+- Run `node spikey <command-name>`.

+But if you want to run your command directly you can run,`yarn api:command <command-name>`

+To read more information, please read the [nestjs-commander documentation](https://docs.nestjs.com/recipes/nest-commander).

 ## Notes:

 If you want to add more features, components or utilities to the Lifespikes ui, you can make a PR to this repo: [lifespikes/packages](https://github.com/lifespikes/packages)